htr/pwnbox/README.md

 # pwnbox vm

 My personal pwnbox vm base image.
 Based on [vm-image-builder](https://github.com/htr/vm-image-builder).
+The way I use this image is described [in this post](https://htr.github.io/posts/hacking-the-box-from-my-ipad/).

 ### features